 The uncoachables.
 The damn players who won’t “battle” and “compete”.
-The ones that you see doing skillful stuff in practice, on their Instagrams and on their Snapchats… but who just WON’T increase their Intensity and battle in a game.
+The ones that you see doing skillful stuff in practice.
+They’re on their Instagrams and on their Snapchats… but who just WON’T increase their intensity and battle in a game.
 Ugh!

 You’ve talked to them, you threatened them, you moved them down to the fourth line, you sat them on the bench.
 Nothing changes…

-Well, what if there was a way to solve this problem?
-What if you stood on the bench, and watched a previously low intensity player charge through the gate and into their shift with confidence and right into a battle situation?
+What if there was a way to solve this problem?
+What if you stood on the bench and watched a previously low-intensity player charge through the gate and into their shift with confidence and right into a battle situation?
 How would it feel to watch that player winning battles and competing with the intensity of a wolverine on bath salts?
 Wouldn’t that feel fantastic?
 Wouldn’t that be best for you, for the team, and for that individual player?
-Wouldn’t the parents be excited to see their kid being used in a game again and again because they were battling?
+Wouldn’t the parents be excited to see their kid being used in a game again because they were battling?

 This is the part of this article where I’m going to set up some cognitive dissonance for some of you.
 Since I am doing this, you will perceive that I am able to read your mind, which makes me seem more credible to you, which will increase the likelihood of you using the information presented here.

-Most coaches (I estimate 80%) will read this and agree with most of what I’m writing, then say to themselves, “I am already pretty clear about what I want” and then continue coaching the way they were coaching.
-That is fine.
+Most coaches (I estimate 80%) will read this and agree with most of what I’m writing, then say to themselves, “I am already pretty clear about what I want” and then continue coaching the way they were coaching to begin with.
+That’s fine.
 But if I’ve predicted your response to yourself, you may want to evaluate the type of coach you’d like to be.
 I’ll leave it at that.

-I will tell you a story about a time I inherited a bunch of (supposed) Bantam AAA players.
-The defense kept turning the puck over in the neutral zone and giving up breakaway after breakaway.
-It was apparent that they didn’t know how to support each other in the neutral zone and establish correct gaps…so their turnovers just resulted in breakaways.
+Let me tell you a story about a time I inherited a bunch of (supposed) Bantam AAA players.
+The defence kept turning the puck over in the neutral zone and giving up breakaway after breakaway.
+It was apparent that they didn’t know how to support each other in the neutral zone and establish correct gaps, so their turnovers just resulted in breakaways.

-Completely bewildered, I asked some of the defensemen why they weren’t supporting each other.
+Completely bewildered, I asked some of the defencemen why they weren’t supporting each other.
 They said to me: “We don’t know what you mean.
 We were never taught that.”

 What the heck?
 These Bantam AAA players haven’t been taught how to support each other in the neutral zone?